 Patrick Henry Bruce (1881-1936)

-Patrick Henry Bruce authentication from $175.
-Patrick Henry Bruce appraisal from $25.
-Patrick Henry Bruce certificates of authenticity (COA).
-Patrick Henry Bruce analysis, research, scientific tests, full authentications.
+We perform Patrick Henry Bruce art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Patrick Henry Bruce or we will sell it for you.

 Patrick Henry Bruce was an American painter, born in Campbell County, Virginia.
 Bruce was interested in art from an early age and took courses at the Art Club of Richmond in Virginia.
 To support himself, Bruce worked at a real estate office.